IDPF/epubcheck-node-ui/Readme.md

 ```
 ant clean setup -Depubcheck.version=nnnnn
 ```
-This will compy the necessary dependencies into the epubcheck folder.
+This will copy the necessary dependencies into the epubcheck folder.
 After the update has been made the changes will need to be checked in.